dinostheo/oembedder/README.md

 # Usage

-The `oembedder` module exports a function that accepts two parameters, the url of the resource to get the oEmbed format and the url of the provider that have an oEmbed representation of their resources, if this is known.
+The `oembedder` module exports a function that accepts two parameters, the url of the resource to get the oEmbed format and an optional configuration object that might contain custom selectors to extract values from a specific resource and/or the provider url.

+If a provider url is given the custom selectors are superfluous.

+## Configuration

+The configuration consists of the following two properties (`provider`, `selectors`).

-## Provider
+### Provider

 You can find the oEmbed provider from the [oembed.com](https://oembed.com/#section7) list, or you might know a provider that is not listed there.